EOSEssentials/EOSTracker-API/README.md

 💎 EOS Tracker API
 ========================

-EOS Tracker API is a PHP Backend based on Symfony3 that connects to a MongoDB database.
+EOS Tracker API is a PHP Backend based on Symfony3 that connects to a MySQL database.

 📌 Requirements
 ------------

   * PHP 5 or higher;
-  * Mongodb PHP extension enabled;
+  * MySQL PHP extension enabled;
   * Apcu extension (optional)
   * and the [usual Symfony application requirements][1].